MicrosoftDocs/sql-docs/docs/master-data-services/microsoft-excel-add-in/master-data-services-add-in-for-microsoft-excel.md

 > [!NOTE]
 > Be aware of the following size limitations when interacting with the workbook in MDS Excel add-in.
 >
-> - Excel on the web has a payload size limit for requests and responses of 5MB.
-RichAPI.Error will be thrown if that limit is exceeded.
+> - Excel on the web has a payload size limit for requests and responses of 5 MB.
+A `RichAPI.Error` will be thrown if that limit is exceeded.
 > - A range is limited to five million cells for get operations.

 ## Downloads